xuanwang91/xuanwang91.github.io/_pages/about.md

 ## News and Highlights
 - **(3/26/24)** Check out our new **survey paper** on [LLMs for diverse biomedical data](https://arxiv.org/abs/2403.15673)!
 We explored three critical categories of biomedical data: 1) textual data (biomedical literature and health records), 2) biological sequences (DNA/RNA/protein sequences and multi-omics sequencing data), and 3) brain signals (time-series EEG data).
+- **(3/3/24)** We are grateful to receive a new grant from the **Virginia Tech Brain Tech One Health Initiative** to support our research on open-vocabulary brain-to-text translation with large Language Models.
 - **(1/18/24)** We are grateful to receive a new grant from the **Children's National Hospital + Virginia Tech Initiative** to support our research on weakly-supervised clinical variable extraction with large language models.
 - **(10/10/23)** We are grateful to receive a new grant from the **Virginia Tech Institute for Critical Technology and Applied Science (ICTAS)** to support our research on multi-omics encoding with LLMs for disease progression prediction.
 - **(10/7/23)** **Three papers** are accepted by **EMNLP 2023**.
 Congratulations to all the authors!